Supcanc/BonesClassification/README.md

 This project uses the [X-Ray Imaging Dataset for Detecting Fractured vs. Non-Fractured Bones](https://www.kaggle.com/datasets/foyez767/x-ray-images-of-fractured-and-healthy-bones), originally created by Nayem et al. (2025) and sourced from Mendeley Data.
 The dataset was obtained via Kaggle.

-# License

-The dataset is shared under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.

 # Citation

 @dataset{nayem2025xray,